-Temperature Value Column Atmosphere Value Column Option Value Column

-AB SOAK

-This sets a soak time for an autoboost step in a recipe.
-It must be monitored externally by SSi's realtime carbon diffusion modeling software which will adjust the soak times based on a predefined target model for the specified work.

-ABD_Model

-N/A N/A Model

-This opcode instructs the Real Time Carbon Diffusion (RTCD) program what model to use when the autoboost or autodiffuse is encountered.

-AD SOAK

-This sets a soak time for an autodiffuse step in a recipe.
-It must be monitored externally by SSi's realtime carbon diffusion modeling software which will adjust the soak times based on a predefined target model for the specified work.
+Temperature Value Column Atmosphere Value Column Option Value Column • • Soak Time be monitored externally by SSi's realtime imes based on a predefined target model for ABD_Model N/A This opcode instructs the Real autoboost or autodiffuse is enc • Model rogram what model to use when the Soak Time be monitored externally by SSi's realtime imes based on a predefined target model for ALARM

-ALARM

-N/A N/A User Alarm Number

-The alarm function is used to notify the operator that an operation is complete or that a manual action is required.
+N/A N/A User Alarm Number The alarm function is used to notify the operator that an operation is complete or that a manual action is required.
 By use of the Settings menu screen, up to 99 User Alarms can be assigned, with a short text on each that is displayed during an active alarm condition.
 The program waits until the alarm is acknowledged to proceed.
 User Alarm 0 is used to turn off a user alarm.
 Its function is the same as the acknowledge button.